siteknower/crystisDesktopNet/README.md

 ### **No Additional Installations Required**
 One of the key benefits of **CrystisDesktop** is that you **do not need to install Crystal Reports or Crystal Reports Runtime**.

-The library unpacks and integrates all necessary dependencies automatically when first used.
+In addition, he library unpacks and integrates all necessary dependencies automatically when first used.

 ### Key Features
 - Seamless integration of Crystal Reports into .NET desktop applications.